agilestacks/stack-ml-eks/README.md

-# ML Stack for EKS
+# ML Stack on EKS

-Certified tack for Kubeflow at AWS EKS cluster
+ML Stack is designed to simplify the deployment of machine learning projects like Kubeflow on AWS EKS.
+It supports the full lifecycle of an ML application and automates deployment of the following tools and frameworks: Kubeflow, Tensorflow, Pytorch, XGBoost, Jupyter Notebook, TensorBoard, Seldon, Minio, Spark, Amazon SageMaker.

 ## Installation

-It has been advised that EKS cluster has been created from the configuration file described [etc/eks-cluster.yaml](etc/eks-cluster.yaml).
-If you    have existing EKS cluster please make sure that following addons has been activated: `certManager` and `externalDNS`.
+A new EKS cluster can be created using the [eksctl](https://docs.aws.amazon.com/eks/latest/userguide/eksctl.html) tool and the provided configuration file: [etc/eks-cluster.yaml](etc/eks-cluster.yaml).
+If you already have an existing EKS cluster, please make sure that following addons are deployed: `certManager` and `externalDNS`.

 1. Create an EKS cluster